oopsmonk/documentation/getting-started/1.1/cryptography/signatures.md

 **This topic describes how signatures in transactions are created and verified.**

-## Signature scheme

-IOTA uses the Winternitz one-time signature scheme (W-OTS) to generate digital signatures.
-This signature scheme is quantum robust, meaning that signatures are resistant to attacks from quantum computers.
-But, the scheme also reveals an unknown amount of the private key.
-As a result, it's safe to withdraw from an address only once, after which it is a [spent address](../references/glossary.md#spent-address).

-For more information about this signature scheme, see [One-time signature schemes](https://en.wikipedia.org/wiki/Hash-based_cryptography#One-time_signature_schemes) on Wikipedia.

-## How bundles are signed with a private key
+## How bundle hashes are signed with a private key

-To make sure that it's always safe to sign a bundle once, first the bundle hash is normalized so that only half of the private key is revealed in the signature.
+To make sure that it's always safe to sign a bundle hash once, first it is normalized so that only half of the private key is revealed in the signature.

 Depending on the number of key fragments that a private key has, 27, 54, or 81 trytes of the normalized bundle hash are selected.
 For more information about key fragments, see [How addresses are generated](../cryptography/addresses.md).